fenilgmehta/CS695-Assignment-2/README.md

 - CPU utilization graph plotted in real time by the autoscaler
     * The part to the right of `0` on the x-axis is the deciding factor for the action taken by the autoscaler
   ![Working of autoscaler program](./CPU%20Usage%20Graph%20of%20VMs.png)
+- To run/test the program
+    1. Create a VM in Virtual Machine Manager and put the `server.py` code in it.
+    2. Configure the VM to autostart the server.py program as soon as the OS boots.
+    3. Create multiple clones of the same VM and follow a proper naming convention.
+The numbering should start from 0
+        * Example: `AnyPrefix-0000`, `AnyPrefix-0001`, `AnyPrefix-0002`
+        * Write about this naming convention inside the `client.conf` file
+    4. Launch the first VM - `AnyPrefix-0000`
+    5. Open terminal and run `client.py`, `client_communicator.py`, `auto_scaler.py`
+    6. Use `client_communicator.py` to configure the `client.py` at runtime.
+Supported functionalities:
+        * Add server syntax    = "+ <IP_ADDRESS> <PORT>"
+        * Remove server syntax = "- <IP_ADDRESS> <PORT>"
+        * Remove all servers   = "clear_servers"
+        * Refresh the servers list = "refresh"
+        * Change client's request/query generation speed:
+            - *low*
+            - *mid*
+            - *high*
+            - *custom 0.3*   <--- here, 0.3 can be replaced with any floating point value
+    7. View the realtime graph plotted by the `auto_scaler.py` to get an insight into the working of the autoscaler
 ### Standard things use in programming

 - All configuration files are stored in JSON format